AustinCodingAcademy/aca-flix/README.md

 * xSwitch out use of ListToggle for use of ListToggleContainer

 ### App.js
-* Add componentDidMount method and call loadMyMovieList in here.
+* xAdd componentDidMount method and call loadMyMovieList in here.
-* Switch out use of SearchBox for use of SearchBoxContainer
+* xSwitch out use of SearchBox for use of SearchBoxContainer
-* Add PropTypes for searchResults and myMovieList
+* xAdd PropTypes for searchResults and myMovieList

 ### index.js
-* Switch out use of App for AppContainer
+* xSwitch out use of App for AppContainer

 ### Points
 * Base - 25